ATIX-AG/foreman-discovery-image-kiwi/README.md

 ### Ubuntu 22.04 Build

-Workaround for "Failed to start Switch Root" issue: https://github.com/OSInside/kiwi/issues/2675
+See https://github.com/OSInside/kiwi/issues/2675 for more information regarding "Failed to start Switch Root" issue.
+This has been hot fixed in the KIWI description.